-We provide a curriculum based on the Victorian Curriculum but tailored to meet the needs of our students.
-At the Bluff Rd Campus you will develop strong skills in Mathematics and English.
+We provide a curriculum based on the Victorian Curriculum but tailor a program of studies to meet the needs of our students.
+At the Bluff Rd Campus you will develop strong skills in mathematics and English.
 At the same time your horizons will be broadened through the opportunity to explore new subjects and passions.